Jeff Float: Biography

 Sports Illustrated featured Jeff on its July 1984 cover and in three subsequent articles.
-Vanity Fair also selected Float and his 4x200-meter teammates for the September 1984 cover and pictorial and published a follow-up article with photographs in August 1994.
+Vanity Fair also selected Float and his 4x200-meter teammates for the October 1984 cover and pictorial and published a follow-up article with photographs in August 1994.
 Other media exposure incorporates the following: appearances on television series, commercials and live interviews; magazine and newspaper covers and related stories; and myriad book forewords, chapters and quotations.
-Float served on the board of directors for the California President's Council on Physical Fitness from 1985 through 2011.
-He was chosen as Deaf Olympian of the Century by the International Committee of Deaf Sports in 2000 and carried the Olympic Torch en route to the 1986 Atlanta Summer Olympic Games.
+Float served on the board of directors for the California President's Council on Physical Fitness from 1985 through 2001.
+He was chosen as Deaf Olympian of the Century by the International Committee of Deaf Sports in 2000 and carried the Olympic Torch en route to the 1996 Atlanta Summer Olympic Games.
 In 2008 his boycotted 1980 USA Summer Olympic Team was bestowed with Congressional Gold Medals of Honor.
-Jeff is also the recipient of numerous awards and an inductee in many Halls of Fame.
+Jeff is also the recipient of numerous awards and an inductee in several Halls of Fame.

 After being employed for 24 years as Aquatics Director and Head Coach with Spare Time Inc. at two of its Sacramento regional facilities, 12 years with the Laguna Creek Racquet Club Gators and 12 with the Gold River Sports Club Stingrays, and Co-Head Coach of their year-round Spare Time Aquatics Sharks, Float returned to his roots.
 On January 1, 2020, Jeff was invited to come "home" to the Arden Hills Athletic & Social Club, where it all began over a half-century ago.
-There he enjoys being the Head Coach of the Otters Swim Team, Executive Assistant Coach of the USA Swimming year-round Arden Hills Aquatics, and a personal trainer to athletes of all levels.
-In addition to coaching, Jeff is a real-estate agent with Investment Property Management Inc. and a popular motivational speaker.
-He and his wife Jan Ellis Float are active and longtime participants in Swim Across America, a national nonprofit organization that has earned $100 million while "Making Waves to Fight Cancer."
+There he enjoyed being the Head Coach of the Otters Swim Team, Executive Assistant Coach of the USA Swimming year-round Arden Hills Aquatics, and a personal trainer to athletes of all levels.
+Now coaching 1 on 1 private training, Jeff has also been a real-estate agent with Investment Property Management Inc. He and his wife Jan Ellis Float are active and longtime participants in Swim Across America, a national nonprofit organization that has earned $100 million while "Making Waves to Fight Cancer."
 Jeff and Jan are involved in other statewide and local charities and members of various professional and personal associations.